|Height:||15 – 20 inches|

 The Woodle is smart enough to learn new tricks quickly and always seems to be looking for ways to make its owner happy.
 And this breed isn’t shy about reminding their owners that they’re around.
 If you are considering adopting a Woodle, read on to learn everything you need to know about their personality, health, needs, and more.

-3 Little-Known Facts About Woodles
+3 Little-Known Facts About the Woodle

-1. Their Ancestors Have Been Around for A Long Time
+1. Their Ancestors Have Been Around for a Long Time

 Wales is the birthplace of the Welsh Terrier, where the breed is thought to have originated in the 1450s.
 The Welsh Terrier was raised to help farmers hunt for animals like badgers so they pests would stay out of the farmlands.
 The Poodle, which is the Woodle’s other parent, has a long history that dates back to the 15th century in Germany when an artist helped make this breed popular by featuring it in their paintings.

-2. They Love Spending Time with Others
+2. They Love Spending Time With Others